Lushfoil Photography Sim

 Lushfoil Photography Sim is an adventure game developed by Matt Newell and published by Annapurna Interactive.
 The photography simulator, created with Unreal Engine, showcases various digitized real-life environments across the world through a hiker's perspective.
-It was released on April 15, 2025 for Windows, PlayStation 5 and Xbox Series X/S.
+It was released on April 15, 2025 for PlayStation 5, Windows, and Xbox Series X/S.

 Gameplay

 Lushfoil Photography Sim is a walking simulator where players explore pre-built dynamic environments and take photographs.
 The player has to take into account various factors consistent with real life while doing so, such as exposure, contrast, white balance, and focus.
 After photographs are taken, players are able to use in game tools to enhance them.

-Some notable environments include: South Tyrol from Italy, Castle Rock Beach from Western Australia, "Le Prarion" from the French Alps, and Yamadera, Yamagata from Japan.
+Some notable environments include: South Tyrol from Italy, Castle Rock from Western Australia, "Le Prarion" from the French Alps, and Yamadera, Yamagata from Japan.
 As players traverse these environments, they are given the ability to take photos with a configurable virtual camera, search for collectables, and unlock specific activities.
 The simulator features several ambient tracks unique to each environment to help create an atmosphere of immersion.